polyphemus11/automagic/README.md

 2. CurlST.sh
 This file accepts either a single domain as input or a files of domains, a single domain per line.
 This script is helpful in determining server type based on the server response.
 It will either output to a file (if inputting a file) or output to the terminal.

+3. RandFileGen.py
+This script handles itself and guides you through the process of creating a specified number of files.
+It will prompt for an upper and lower file size limit to randomly generate files sized wthin those bounds for the specified amount of files.
+Additionally, the files are sequentlly names to make it easier to track if the script created all the files correctly.
+Lastly, it randomly assigns a "file extension" to the name.
+Of note, this is not a true file extenstion and known file types will have specific HEX signature.
+This script does not go that granular.  http://en.wikipedia.org/wiki/List_of_file_signatures